Icelandic summer is calling you for an adventure. | Check this out!

 The jet boat adventures are totally safe even as you ride the rapids in Gullfoss Canyon.
 As for rafting, there are rivers in Iceland to suit both beginners and experienced rafters.
 The popular Hvita River is graded as a Class II river and is best for novices who are comfortable with a little maneuvering.
 The Jökulsá Vestari (West Glacial River) is the most relaxed, suitable for children and absolute novices.
 The Austari-Jökulsá (East Glacial River) is the most thrilling, at Class 4, requiring advanced maneuvers and scouting.

-There will be a professional, specially trained and certified, river guide with you on your rafting tour.
+There will be a professional, specially trained and certified river guide with you on your rafting tour.
 Our boating and rafting guides will provide all the necessary equipment and safety instructions, all so you don’t have to worry about a thing.

 Be sure to wear swimwear under your clothes, and a layer of wool over that.
 Prepare to get wet!
+Find out more about what to wear when river rafting.

 6. What are the best places for Rafting or Jet Boating in Iceland?

 Hvita River is an excellent destination for water sports in Iceland because it’s such a short distance from Reykjavik.
 Rafts and jet boats have a mix of calm waters and enthusiastic rapids to choose from.
 The river flows from Langjokull, Iceland’s second biggest glacier, before moving through Bruarhlod River Gorge and feeding into Gullfoss Waterfall.
 The rafting fun lasts 60-90 minutes and introduces water riders to Iceland’s beautiful natural scenery.
-You might even end up soaking in the Drumbo sauna afterward!
+You might even end up soaking in the Drumbo sauna afterwards!

 Easily combine your hours on the rapids of the Hvita River with a tour of the Golden Circle, a morning of horse riding, or a soak in the Secret Lagoon

 Iceland is all about adventures.
 Living on an isolated island far in the North the habitats have had to be creative when it comes to activities.
-But when you have hiked the same mountain a hundred times you get the urge to do something different.
+But when you have hiked the same mountain a hundred times, you get the urge to do something different.

 In the 1980s an adventurous Icelandic couple went to Nepal for a river rafting experience.
 When they returned they were so in love with the sport that they started a search for the perfect river here in Iceland.
 They found one, Hvítá river in the South to be exact, and started Iceland’s first adventure tour operator Bátafólkið and it is through Bátafólkið that Arctic Adventures started its operation.